FEANTSA

 FEANTSA, the European Federation of National Organisations working with the Homeless (Fédération Européenne d'Associations Nationales Travaillant avec les Sans-Abri), is the only major European network that focuses exclusively on homelessness at European level and receives financial support from the European Commission for the implementation of its activities.
 FEANTSA also works closely with other EU institutions, and has consultative status at the Council of Europe and the United Nations.

 It monitors the scope and nature of homelessness in Europe, and national and local homeless policy-making in Europe in the framework of the European Commission's strategy on social protection and social inclusion.
 The organization's website offers information on the measurement of homelessness, health and homelessness, employment and homelessness, housing rights and homelessness, among others.

-Presentation

-Description

-FEANTSA is increasingly focusing on the urban dimension of EU policy namely through: